metaplex-foundation/developer-hub/src/pages/core-candy-machine/guards/vanity-mint.md

 ## Mint Settings

 _The Vanity Mint guard does not require mint settings.
-It expexts the mint address to match._
+It expects the mint address to match._

 ## Route Instruction